On this page

 Withdraw enough for small payments and backup, not enough to become a walking cash drawer.

 Cities and tourist centers: card plus some cash works.
 Smaller towns, rural areas, islands, temples, drivers, markets and early-morning routes: take more cash before you go.
 Indonesia Travel specifically advises withdrawing before secluded destinations.
-That advice is boring and correct.
+That advice is plain, but it saves real hassle.

 For most first-time tourists, the useful move is to withdraw enough for the next day or two in cities, then more before ferry routes, rural stays, early departures or islands with limited ATM access.
 Do not withdraw your whole trip budget just because the machine is working today.